-- 1. Download from the gLite web site the latest version of the CE installation script glite-ce_installer.sh.
-It is recommended to download the script in a clean directory - 2.
-Make the script executable (chmod u+x glite-ce_install.sh) and execute it - 3.
+- 2. Method 2: Download from the gLite web site the latest version of the the gLite Computing Element installation script glite-ce_installer.sh.
+Make the file executable (chmod u+x glite-ce_installer.sh) and execute it - 3.
 Run the script as root.
 All the required RPMS are downloaded from the gLite software repository in the directory glite-ce next to the installation script and the installation procedure is started.
 If some RPM is already installed, it is upgraded if necessary.
 Check the screen output for errors or warnings. - 4.
 If the installation is performed successfully, the following components are installed:

-gLite in /opt/glite (\$GLITE_LOCATION) Condor in /opt/condor-x.y.x (where x.y.z is the current Condor version) Globus in /opt/globus (\$GLOBUS_LOCATION) Tomcat in /var/lib/tomcat5 (standard JPP location)
+Condor in /opt/condor-x.y.x (where x.y.z is the current Condor version)

+Globus in /opt/globus (\$GLOBUS_LOCATION) Tomcat in /var/lib/tomcat5 (standard JPP location)

-- The gLite CE configuration script is installed in \$GLITE_LOCATION/etc/config/scripts/glite-ce-config.py.
+- 5. The gLite CE configuration script is installed in \$GLITE_LOCATION/etc/config/scripts/glite-ce-config.py.
 A template configuration file is installed in \$GLITE_LOCATION/etc/config/templates/glite-ce.cfg.xml - 6.
 The gLite CE installs the R-GMA servicetool to publish its information to the information system R-GMA.
 The details of the installation of the R-GMA servicetool are described in section 6.4.

-14.4.
-COMPUTING ELEMENT SERVICE CONFIGURATION
+12.4 COMPUTING ELEMENT SERVICE CONFIGURATION